-Dataset We evaluate our method using an extended brain network dataset from the anesthesia study reported by Banks et al. (2020) (see the supplementary material).
+Dataset We evaluate our method using an extended brain network dataset from the anesthesia study reported by Banks et al. (2020) (see Appendix C).
 The measured brain networks are based on alpha band (8-12 Hz) weighted phase lag index (Vinck et al., 2011) applied to 10-second segments of resting state intracranial electroencephalography recordings from eleven neurosurgical patients administered increasing doses of the general anesthetic propofol just prior to surgery.
 The network size varies from 89 to 199 nodes while the number of networks (10-second segments) per subject varies from 71 to 119.
-Each segment is labeled as one of the three arousal states: pre-drug wake (WA), sedated/responsive (S), or unresponsive (U); these labels are used as ground truth in the cluster analysis.
+Each segment is labeled as one of the three arousal states: pre-drug wake (W), sedated/responsive (S), or unresponsive (U); these labels are used as ground truth in the cluster analysis.
 Figure 5 illustrates sample mean networks and Betti plots describing topology for a representative subject.

 Performance evaluation We apply the adjusted Rand index (ARI) (Hubert & Arabie, 1985) to compare clustering performance against ground truth.
 Lower scores indicate less similarity while higher scores show higher similarity between estimated and ground-truth clusters.
 Perfect agreement is scored as 1.0.
-For each subject, we calculate these performance metrics by running the algorithm for 20 different initial conditions, resulting in 20 scores which are then averaged.
-We also average across subjects (11×20 scores) to obtain a final overall score, which describes the overall output clusters across trials and subjects.
-We calculated average confusion matrices for each method by assigning each cluster to the state that is most frequent in that cluster.
+For each subject, we calculate these performance metrics by running the algorithm for 100 different initial conditions, resulting in 100 scores which are then averaged.
+We also average across subjects ( $11 \times 100$ scores) to obtain a final overall score, which describes the overall output clusters across trials and subjects.
+We calculate average confusion matrices for each method by assigning each cluster to the state that is most frequent in that cluster.

 Cluster analysis All baselines used in the simulation study are evaluated on the brain network dataset.
 In addition, we consider clustering using k-medoids and three previously proposed network distance measures for brain network analyses: Gromov-Hausdorff (GH) (Lee et al., 2012); Kolmogorov-Smirnov (KS) (Chung et al., 2019); and the spectral norm (Banks et al., 2020).
-Initial clusters are selected at random for all methods.
-Figure 6 reports the ARI of the topological approach for multiple predefined λ 's including $\lambda = 0$ and $\lambda = 1$.
-The relative performance of topological clustering is reported in Figures 7 and 8 assuming $\lambda = 0.5$, which results in equal weighting of topological and geometric distances.
+Supplementary description of the three methods is provided in Appendix B. Initial clusters are selected at random for all methods.
+Figure 6 reports the ARI of the topological approach for multiple predefined $\lambda$ 's including $\lambda = 0$ and $\lambda = 1$ .
+The relative performance of topological clustering is reported in Figures 7 and 8 assuming $\lambda = 0.5$ , which results in equal weighting of topological and geometric distances.

-Figure 6: Average ARI performance measures per subject (gray lines) and across all eleven subjects (red line) as a function of λ .
+Figure 6: Average ARI per subject (gray lines) and across all eleven subjects (red line) as a function of $\lambda$ .